impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

  ```

  - In this path, `<VERSION>` represents the version number of RBENV that the user is currently using.
- - However, according to [the Homebrew docs](https://web.archive.org/web/20230521074617/https://docs.brew.sh/FAQ){:target="_blank" rel="noopener"}, "Homebrew automatically uninstalls old versions of each formula that is upgraded with brew upgrade, and periodically performs additional cleanup every 30 days."
+ - However, according to [the Homebrew docs](https://web.archive.org/web/20230521074617/https://docs.brew.sh/FAQ){:target="_blank" rel="noopener" }, "Homebrew automatically uninstalls old versions of each formula that is upgraded with brew upgrade, and periodically performs additional cleanup every 30 days."
  - If I generate a shim for `ruby` using `v1.0` of RBENV, and then I upgrade my RBENV to `v2.0`, the previously-generated shim (which is still in my `$PATH` and will still be executed when I type `ruby` in my terminal) will break, because it's pointing to an absolute filepath which includes the old `v1.0` version of RBENV.

-To further explore the bug, I changed the code in `rbenv-rehash` from [this PR](https://github.com/rbenv/rbenv/pull/1350/files){:target="_blank" rel="noopener"} back to its original version, and re-ran `rbenv rehash` to see what shim would be generated.
+To further explore the bug, I changed the code in `rbenv-rehash` from [this PR](https://github.com/rbenv/rbenv/pull/1350/files){:target="_blank" rel="noopener" } back to its original version, and re-ran `rbenv rehash` to see what shim would be generated.
 Previously, `rbenv rehash` would cause the shim to run:

 ```
 exec "/usr/local/Cellar/rbenv/<HOMEBREW VERSION>/libexec/rbenv" exec "$program" "$@"